MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/resource-org-recommendations.md

 ## Management groups

-Keep the management group hierarchy reasonably flat, with no more than three to four levels ideally.
+Keep the management group hierarchy reasonably flat, with no more than three to four levels, ideally.
 This restriction reduces management overhead and complexity.

 Avoid duplicating your organizational structure into a deeply nested management group hierarchy.
 Management groups should be used for policy assignment versus billing purposes.
 This approach necessitates using management groups for their intended purpose in enterprise-scale architecture, which is providing Azure policies for workloads that require the same type of security and compliance under the same management group level.